-"I really hoped you'd like it," the gopher was satisfied.
+"I was really hoping you'd like it," the gopher was satisfied.
 "There's a picture of the author in the envelope."

 Then he laid down on the grass and crossed his legs.
 The hamster picked up the envelope again with interest and shook it.
 A color photo fell out.
-The wisdom lover took it and... froze in surprise, and then slid to the grass.
-A beautiful she-hamster was staring back at him from the picture.
+The wisdom lover took it and... froze, surprised, and then slid to the grass.
+A beautiful she-hamster stared back at him from the picture.
 Her clever and merry eyes seemed to examine the hamster with curiosity and a humorous twinkle.
 The keeper of the Book of Hamster Life felt the beginning of some irreversible processes inside of him.